 Myth 5: Do aphrodisiacs really boost sex drive?

 According to the FDA, there is no scientific evidence of aphrodisiacs increasing sexual desire.
 However, researchers have found that certain foods, herbs, and supplements can stimulate hormone or chemical production.
 This can affect the libido (but they haven’t proven so conclusively).
 Monitoring the libido in conjunction with individual preferences results in too many variable factors because sex drive and taste will vary from person to person.
-If champagne and chocolate puts you in the mood, go for it — but don’t put time into planning a menu in order to enhance desire.
+If champagne and chocolate put you in the mood, go for it — but don’t put time into planning a menu in order to enhance desire.

 Decreasing stress and relaxing is a critical component when trying to have a baby.
 In a Harvard Medical School study with women who had fertility problems, 55 percent of women who completed a 10-week relaxation training course were pregnant within a year.
-20 percent of that same group who did not take the course did not get pregnant in that time span.
+Twenty percent of that same group who did not take the course did not get pregnant in that time span.
 Get a massage, meditate, rest, or do any other activities that aid in relaxation and decrease stress.

 Sperm can live in the reproductive tract for three days.
-As a result, conception can occur up to 72 hours after sex.
+As a result, pregnancy can occur up to 72 hours after sex.
 Having sex prior to and during ovulation can boost conception odds because of sperms’ resiliency.